jvenncpe/2023.09_Feature_Engineering_PostgreSQL_Property_Sales/README.md

 ![Activity](https://github.com/jvenncpe/Property-Sales-Feature-Engineering-PostgreSQL/assets/35190918/4c7983ea-c283-410d-9a5c-82867fc7f462)

-Perform the following Feature Engineering tasks:

-	Task1: Perform One-Hot Encoding on the variable on one or more Categorical Variables in the dataset
-	Export: feature_engineering_task1.txt

- 	Task2: Perform Ordinal or Label encoding on one or more Categorical Variables in the dataset
-	Export: feature_engineering _task2.txt

-	Task3: Perform Mean encoding on one or more Categorical Variables in the dataset (hint: you may want to use OVER() and PARTITION() commands)
-	Export: feature_engineering _task3.txt

-	Task4: Perform Mean Normalization on all the numeric variables to rescale these variables (you may add new columns for this)
-	Export: feature_engineering _task4.txt

-	Task5: Perform Standardization on all the numeric variables to rescale these variables (you may add new columns for this)
-	Export: feature_engineering _task5.txt

 ## Dataset Context

 The dataset describes the sale of individual residential property in Ames, Iowa from 2006 to 2010.
 The data set contains 2930 observations and originally has a large number of explanatory variables (23 nominal, 23 ordinal, 14 discrete, and 20 continuous) involved in assessing home values.